 Stella’s pause could be explained by slow thinking.
 While she has theory of mind, she doesn’t always grasp it intuitively.
 (During playtime, her dolls tend to have a hive mind, and they lack distinct personalities.)

 Interpreting my mom’s and cousin’s pauses poses a challenge.
 Were they just wondering why I asked them such a simple question?
 Or were their brains slower to associate eye gaze with desire?
-My cousin shows signs of autism and my mom shows signs of alexithymia (a trait most autistic people have).
+Neil shows signs of autism and my mom shows signs of alexithymia (a trait most autistic people have).
 Could their hesitation be linked to neurodivergence, or is this just what happens when you ask a ridiculously simple question to an intelligent adult?

 I don’t know.
 As the only professionally-diagnosed autistic of the family, I’m loathe to assume other’s thoughts based on limited behavioral data.